 - Students can also go to www.etsu.edu/success and get the application online, or they can email firstname.lastname@example.org.
 You will be able to apply and submit an application online, however, you will have to pay online with a credit card.

 How much does it cost participate in QUEST?

-- The Quest Program is free.
-Students will pay for Preview for $50.
+- The Quest Program is $50.
+This will cover the cost for both Quest and Preview.
 Students must sign up for Quest first, and then we will sign you up for Preview.
-If you sign up for Preview first, you will not be eligible to receive the discounted program fee.

 When are the dates for QUEST?